Lt John Fox

 But prior to the 1990s, the number of Black WWII vets awarded the Medal of Honor was:

 Zip.
 Zilch.
 Nada.

 Blacks served in segregated units in WWII, and were often relegated to the most menial jobs.
 It’s hard to display conspicuous gallantry when you’re hauling supplies, guarding ammo dumps, building roads, peeling potatoes, or cleaning latrines–even though wars can’t be won without such efforts.
 But when the USS Arizona blew up, cooks and commanders alike were killed.
 Certainly in all the carnage which was WWII, SOME Black folks had the opportunity to do what must be done to earn such a distinction.

 A Department of Defense review board (not sure how much Clinton actually had to do with it) felt the same way.
-Combing through the considerable records–think how many moving, heartbreaking stories they had to read!–revealed that several Black soldiers had done things so outrageously courageous, the only plausible explanation for their not having previously received the Medal of Honor was that we, as a nation, simply didn’t consider Black folks for that award in WWII.
+Combing through the considerable records–think how many moving, heartbreaking stories they had to read!–revealed that several Black soldiers had done things so outrageously courageous, the only plausible explanation for their not having previously received the Medal of Honor was that we, as a nation, simply didn’t consider Black people nominated for that award in WWII.

 On 13 Jan 1997, President Clinton had the privilege of honoring seven of them, by bestowing upon them (or usually, their living relatives) the Medal of Honor.